Updated January 2026

 Here are some agencies I have travelled with or tried to deal with:

-Essendilene Voyages Djanet; recommended, quick replies, English spoken
+Essendilene Voyages Djanet.
+Used before and recommended, quick replies, English spoken

 Timtar Voyages Tam, but work anywhere; speak English if you push them

-Zeriba Voyages in town centre hotel in Djanet; good for Jabbaren day trip.
+Zeriba Voyages Djanet town centre hotel; good for Jabbaren day trip.
+May also be known as Sable Tours.

 Detailed report from Dec 2022 on ferry from Spain to Ghazaouet with immigration procedures.

 If used, your escort should meet you at the border/port.
-Allow an hour or four from Tunisia at Taleb Larbi (between Nefta – El Oued.
+Allow an hour or four from Tunisia.
 Fill out police forms for you and your vehicle, then customs declaration forms and maybe get a light search.
 Then you need to declare and change your official money (over €1000 must be declared) and buy motor insurance (3000d for 4 weeks for a 4×4).
 Then you must check into the gendarmerie a couple of kms down the road.
 It’s said the Mediterranean border at Tabarka–El Kala. can be done in 1.5 hours.

 Expect the same duration and hoops to jump through for immigration at Ghazaouet or Oran on ferrying from Spain.
 With booked lodgings, they may call them to check they are for real.

-The trans-Sahara Highway is now sealed from Algiers via Tamanrasset all the way to the Niger border at In Guezzam, but no overlander has crossed here since the Arab Spring.
-These days this Algerian border is heavily patrolled and lined with berms (sand walls) to discourage smugglers. near in Guiezzam migrants are regularly (beaten up and robbed then) expelled from Point Zero in No Man’s Land (above) to walk back to Assamaka, the Niger entry post.
+The Trans-Sahara Highway is now sealed from Algiers via Tamanrasset all the way to the Niger border at In Guezzam, but no overlander has crossed to Niger since the Arab Spring.
+These days this Algerian border is heavily patrolled and lined with berms (sand walls) to discourage people-smugglers.
+Near In Guezzam migrants who got north get dumped at Point Zero in No Man’s Land (above) to walk back to Assamaka, the Niger entry post, or try again.

 Desert pistes

 The landscapes of south Algeria offer the best of the true Sahara without committing yourself to crossing the desert to West Africa (were that possible).
-But desert travel in southern Algeria (the 9th biggest country in the world) is an order of magnitude greater than Morocco, for example, where few direct pistes require a night in the desert.
-In southern Algeria you can expect to spent at least one night in the desert just getting to the next fuel via the most direct route.
+Desert travel in southern Algeria (the 9th biggest country in the world) is an order of magnitude greater than Morocco where few pistes require a night in the desert.
+In southern Algeria the next fuel, lodgings and towns are hundreds of kilometres apart.

-Now they’re so cheap and reliable, the Algeria Sahara is the place to travel with a satellite messenger like InReach, or a rented Thuraya sat phone, especially if travelling ambitiously in a single vehicle.
+The Algerian Sahara is the place to travel with a satellite messenger like InReach2, or a rented Thuraya sat phone, especially if travelling ambitiously in a single vehicle.
 Have local numbers to call if you get in trouble.
+There is no rescue service in Algeria.

-Only a small corner of the southeast and the Assekrem + Tassili Hoggar region close to Tam are officially open to off-roading.
-Unless you know better or are with a guide who does, keep out of the orange area (left) or too near any southern borders.
+It’s hard to keep up with the changing regs which vary from province to province (wilaya) Unless you know better or are with a guide who does, keep out of the orange area (left).
 West of the Tanezrouft piste to Mali (Erg Chech; orange area left) has long been out-of-bounds.
-I’d say the same for the TSH south of Tam to Niger (also orange, left).
-Try and I am pretty sure you will be stopped and sent back, so stay in the fabulous southeast (Hoggar and Tassili) which was deservedly the most popular area for desert travel.
+I’d say the same for the TSH south of Tam to Niger.
+Try and I’m pretty sure you’ll be stopped and sent back.
+That leaves loads of the fabulous southeast (Hoggar and Tassili) which was deservedly the most popular area for desert travel.

-In January 2023 an unescorted but very experienced Swiss couple managed to not only get into Algeria via Nefta without a guide, but then drive from Djanet via Admer Erg over to Tam.
-No one’s done this for years and while the going’s good they’re heading back this winter.
-Since then a French and a Brit motorcyclist have done similar routes, while another Euopean couple in a van had more issues getting past some checkpoints.
+In January 2023 an unescorted but experienced Swiss couple managed to not only get into Algeria via Nefta without a guide-escort, but then drive from Djanet via Admer Erg over to Tam.
+No one’s done this for years and they did the same and more the following winter.
+Since then several more have done similar unescorted tours, while another European couple in a van had issues getting past some highway checkpoints.
 Calls higher up the command chain need to be made to let you continue.
-Obviously it pays to be polite and patient.
+Obviously it pays to be polite and patient, speak French and have a phone number to give out.